Diffusion of a Gaussian function#

 Using petsc4py to create a linear solver#

 As we have already assembled a into the matrix A, we can no longer use the dolfinx.fem.petsc.LinearProblem class to solve the problem.
-Therefore, we create a linear algebra solver using PETSc, and assign the matrix A to the solver, and choose the solution strategy.
+Therefore, we create a linear algebra solver using PETSc, assign the matrix A to the solver, and choose the solution strategy.

 solver = PETSc.KSP().create(domain.comm)